 Network slice: A set of network functions and corresponding resources necessary to provide the required telecommunication services and network capabilities.

-Reliability (%): The amount of sent network layer packets successfully delivered to a given node within the time constraint required by the targeted service, divided by the total number of sent network layer packets.
+Reliability (%): Percentage value of the amount of sent network layer packets successfully delivered to a given node within the time constraint required by the targeted service, divided by the total number of sent network layer packets.

 Satellite access: Direct connectivity between the user terminal and the satellite.